a3y3/crust/docs/Proposal.md

     - Creating the Chord ring topology in the test environment
     - Creating network partitions
     - Creating large number of nodes
-    - Crashing nodes at random
+    - Polling adjacent nodes
+    - Crashing nodes intentionally and updating adjacent nodes to represent the new state of the ring.
     - Querying nodes at random
+    - Trying to acheive O(log n) turnaround time

 ## Thoughts on MVP
 - Ring topology with successful lookups, **but `O(n)` instead of `log(n)`** (if key not present at node, the node simply forwards request to the next node)